nghaffar21/nghaffar21/README.md

 - Data Science and Machine Learning
 - Digital Design

 I am passionate mostly about Data Science and Game development.
+And I am trying to find internships in these areas.